 While brain imaging averages together activity from millions of nerve cells or neurons, information processing takes place through detailed, high-speed communication of electrical impulses between one neuron and another.
 Recording such activity requires electrodes placed within the brain, sometimes in patients whose electrode grids have been implanted to help in surgical planning, but more commonly in experimental animals.
 A strategic collaboration with the University of Oxford allows us to carry out studies of high-level vision, attention and cognitive control in behaving monkeys, uniquely suitable because of close similarities between human and monkey brains.

 Our MRI Physics research is strongly driven by the requirements of the different research programmes at the CBSU.
 MRI data acquisition takes place on a full-time, research-dedicated, on-site Siemens 3T TIM Trio with 12- and 32-channel headcoils.

 - Quiet MRI sequences for auditory stimulation experiments

 - fMRI techniques for imaging brain areas affected by susceptibility-induced signal voids

 - Optimisation of MRI sequences for pattern classification analysis

 - Optimisation of diffusion imaging sequences for fibre tracking

 MEG data analysis

 We are developing and evaluating novel methods for source estimation and spatial filtering of EEG/MEG data (Olaf Hauk, Rik Henson).
 Recently, we started to co-register eye-movements with simultaneous EEG/MEG measurements (Olaf Hauk).
-We are constantly thriving to improve standard analysis pipelines (including Maxfilter software and ICA artefact correction, e.g. Jason Taylor and Olaf Hauk), and are optimising EEG/MEG recording and analysis procedures for studies on development and aging.
+We are constantly thriving to improve standard analysis pipelines (including Maxfilter software and ICA artefact correction, e.g. Olaf Hauk), and are optimising EEG/MEG recording and analysis procedures for studies on development and aging.

 visit the CBU wiki farm for pages relating to